speedybits/PokerTetris/CARDTRIS.md

 - Three of a Kind: 100 points
 - Two Pair: 50 points
 - One Pair: 25 points

+Final points are calculated by multiplying the base points by the level multiplier and rounding up to the nearest integer.

 ## Technical Implementation